Property Management Blog

 When a tenant doesn't pay rent, a landlord has a right to evict them.
 Rent becomes late the date after it's due.
 Any grace periods must be addressed in the lease or rental agreement.

-Once paying rent is past due for the tenant and the landlord intends to proceed with the eviction process in Arizona, a landlord must serve tenants a 5-Day Notice to Pay.
+Once paying rental amount is past due for the tenant and the landlord intends to proceed with the eviction process, a landlord must serve tenants a 5-Day Notice to Pay.

 notice of termination superior court arizona tenant pays